day8/lein-git-inject/README.md

    ...)
 ```

 This Leiningen middleware changes how `version` is nominated.
-Your `defproject` will look like this:
+Your `defproject` will, instead, look like this:
 ```clj
 (defproject my-app "lein-git-inject/version"
    ...)
 ```
-Note the placeholder string "lein-git-inject/version" where an explicit version would normally be expected.
+You'll note there's a placeholder string, "lein-git-inject/version", where an explicit version would normally be expected.

 At build time, this middleware will:
-   1. create a "version" from ***the ambient git context***.
-From now on, we'll refer to this as `the constructed version`.
+   1. use ***a method*** to create a "version" derived from ***the ambient git context*** and, in particular, the ***latest git tag***.
+We refer to this as `the constructed version`.
    2. replace the placeholder string "lein-git-inject/version" with `the constructed version`

-As an added bonus, it also facilitates embedding `the constructed version` (and certain other built-time values)
+As an added bonus, it also facilitates embedding `the constructed version` (and certain other build-time values)
 within your application, making it readily available at run-time for purposes like logging.

 ## The Ambient Git Context